MaggG93/simple-counter-app/README.md

 # simple-counter-app
-Repository for a simple counter app built using React Native.
+This repository contains a simple counter application developed using React Native.